CookieKGcz/CCCCQQQQE/Roann/History+World_INFO/AA - Creation of the World/When Life and Death meets.md

 >and after few moments,
 >the birth of two concepts,
 >who brought light and darkness into the seamlessly endless void,
->was the first instant where joy and sadness,
+>was the first instant, where joy and sadness,
 >were but the same allopolyploid.

 \- unknown